vespa-engine/documentation/en/tutorials/hybrid-search.md

 metrics = [nDCG@10, P(rel=2)@10]
 </pre>

+Also note that the exact nDCG@10 values may vary slightly between runs.

 ## Hybrid Search & Ranking

 We demonstrated and evaluated two independent retrieval and ranking strategies in the previous sections.